Klezel/SEC-MATH-22/README.md

 # SEC-MATH-22

-This is a repository for our Sec Math 22(TTL2).
+This is a repository for our Sec Math 22(Technology for Teaching and Learning II).